jakerrose/Live-Project/ReadMe.md

  	I used a visual mockup of a design to create the About page.
 I created a new View then used CSS and HTML to create the front-end design of the page.

-		Create entity model for Rental History and CRUD pages</li>
+		Create entity model for Rental History and CRUD pages

         In this story, I created an entity model for the RentalHistory class so it could be saved to a database.
         I used a model first approach by adding a class to the Rent area Models, typed out the properties, and then adding a New Scaffold Item to let Entity Framework take care of the scaffolding.